zapperment/max-for-live-lib/README.md

 If no slot has been fired, a bang is sent to outlet 2.

+### anySlotPlaying

+When this JS object receives a bang, it checks if any slot in the device's track is playing.
+It sends a number to outlet 1 (0: no slot is playing, otherwise 1).
+It also sends a bang to outlet 1 if any slot is playing or a bang to outlet 2 if no slot is playing.

+### getDeviceParameters

+When this JS object receives the ID of a Live device, it sends a string to initialize the range arof a *live.menu* object with a message to outlet 1, a list of parameter names to outlet 2 and a list of IDs of the device parameters to outlet 3.

 ## Developing your own js objects

 If you want to develop your own js objects, you probably want the build to